degreepath/catalog-differ/2019-2020/political-science.req.md

 PSCI 284  |  Ethics of Citizenship in Times of War and Terrorism  |  1.00
 PSCI 384  |  Seminar in Political Theory  |  1.00

-The subfield designation of  PSCI 299 Topics in Political Science  ,  PSCI 298 Independent Study  ,  PSCI 398 Independent Research  ,  PSCI 399 Seminar  ,
-Interim courses, or other courses not listed above depends on the content of the course in a given semester; students should consult with a faculty member in political science and with the department academic administrative assistant to determine the appropriate subfield for one of these courses.
+The subfield designation of PSCI 299 Topics in Political Science, PSCI 298 Independent Study, PSCI 398 Independent Research, PSCI 399 Seminar, Interim courses, or other courses not listed above depends on the content of the course in a given semester; students should consult with a faculty member in political science and with the department academic administrative assistant to determine the appropriate subfield for one of these courses.
 All level III courses are offered as seminars with two prerequisites: PSCI 220 and one other course in the relevant subfield.

 Students may designate a selected statistics course OR one additional semester of a world language beyond the level of proficiency required for general